Sqaurex

 Intellectual Property

-Also, in addition to method of medical treatment patents, we have a composition of matter patent and pending applications for devices or kits that will be our commercial product.
+In addition to method of medical treatment patents and a composition of matter patent, SquareX has pending patent applications for devices and kits that will make up our commercial product.

 U.S. Patent 10,245,314.

-This patent has claims covering a method of medical treatment of using squaric acid dibutyl ester (SADBE) to prevent herpes labialis outbreaks (cold sores) by application to the arm, not to the lip or to a lesion.
-This covers the use of our SQX770 drug for our indication of preventing herpes labialis outbreaks (cold sores or oral herpes outbreaks).
+This patent has claims covering a method of medical treatment of using SADBE to prevent herpes labialis outbreaks (cold sores) by application to the arm, rather than to the lip or to a lesion.
+This covers the use of our SQX770 drug for our indication of preventing herpes labialis outbreaks.
 It will expire in 2036, with extensions of time available for time spent in FDA review.
-So we have at least 15 years of patent term remaining.
-2
+SquareX has at least 15 years of patent term remaining.

 U.S. Patent No. 10,940,197.

-This patent has claims that covering a method of medical treatment of using SADBE or compounds similar to SADBE to prevent herpes labialis outbreaks (cold sores) by application anyplace on the body other than a lesion.
+This patent has claims covering a method of medical treatment of using SADBE or compounds similar to SADBE to prevent herpes labialis outbreaks by application any place on the body other than a lesion.
 This will prevent a competitor from using a similar compound that acts by the same mechanism of action as our SQX770 drug.
 It will expire in 2036, with extensions of time available for time spent in FDA review.
-So we have at least 15 years of patent term remaining.
+SquareX has at least 15 years of patent term remaining.

 Foreign patents in the same patent family as the U.S. 10,245,314 and U.S. 10,940,197 patents with similar claims are issued in Japan, allowed for issue in Europe and Canada, and pending patent applications in India, China, South Korea, and Australia.
 These will all expire in 2036.